 - Try a fish based brand (as its easier on the stomach)

 - Lifetime brand – it contains NO corn, wheat or by-products.
 Try Lamb oatmeal, or fish or chicken.
 Most dog foods are chicken… so they suggest to switch to a fish diet.

-- Pulsar from Horizon Canadian made– contains no corn, wheat or oat.
+Pulsar from Horizon (Canadian Made) - contains no corn, wheat or oat.
 Uses pea flour instead.
 It’s high end, but better priced than some others.
+Two good ones include:

 - Lifetime – Canadian made also offers a fish option.

 They suggest trying a Higher end food with more protein.

 She recommends grain, wheat and corn free brands for hypoallergenic dog food.

 To switch your dog make some rice and bland chicken breast.
 Make about 4 cups of rice, and use the chicken water for the rice, and use that for a few days… then try different kibble brands.
 Rice will soak up any acids that are in the stomach.